StorjOld/storjnode/README.rst

     except NotImplementedError as e:
         print(e)

-    # stop twisted reactor to disconnect from network
+    # stop server and twisted reactor to disconnect from network
-    node.stop_reactor()
+    node.stop()

 Multinode usage
 ---------------